Gastric Dilatation, Volvulus Or

 How Will My Veterinarian Know For Certain That GDV Is Responsible?

 Many problems can cause abdominal enlargement in dogs.
 But few, other than GDV, come on so suddenly and produce such severe signs.
-It is often the dog’s lower left side (abdomen) that is most enlarged and firm.
+It is often the dog’s lower left side (of its abdomen) that is most enlarged and firm.

 There are other diseases that can have similar symptoms.
 Your vet will want to rule them out too.
 One is under-performing adrenal glands (Addison’s disease).
 Various tumors, spleen or intestinal torsions (twists), intestinal obstructions, hemorrhage, and diaphragmatic hernias might also need to be ruled out.